COPRS/production-common/processing-common/ingestion/README.md

 This folder contains the factory default configuration for the RS Core component Ingestion that handled the product acquisition from XBIP, AUXIP and EDIP endpoints.

-For more information please refer to the [Software Release Notes](./doc/SRN.md).
+For more information please refer to the [RS Core INGESTION Release Notes](./doc/ReleaseNote.md).